karlronsaria/mynote/request/request_-_2023_01_08_TeamEvangelism.md

       - to have
         - readiness to hear
       - the work of the Holy Spirit on their hearts and minds
-      - a path for us to do God's work there
+      - a path for us to do Your work there